 The hike takes a few hours, and the round train trip from Tokyo takes a few more.
 Torisawa station is located on the JR Chuo line which you can take from Tokyo station or Shinjuku – as always, check Hyperdia for train times, but basically you want to take a rapid train to Takao and transfer to a local train there (see here for an explanation of how to use Hyperdia).
 It takes about 90 minutes from Tokyo, depending on your wait at Takao – there’s a large statue of a tengu head on the platform at Takao (the tengu are mountain spirits associated with Mt Takao and Kyoto‘s Mt Kurama), so you can occupy yourself taking photos of that while you wait!

 Have you climbed Kuratakeyama?
 How was it?
-Do you have any questions?
+Got any questions?
 Leave a comment below!